ITISFoundation/osparc-manual/docs/platform_introduction/user_setup/annotations.md

 4. Select the appropriate Conformance Level, Target and add References.
 As References, links are preferred, but also free text is accepted (see animation below).
 Please note that rules marked with "(*)" are mandatory.
 5. Click on the "Save" button at the top of the window

 To export the TSRs and the other metadata:
 1. From the Dashboard, go to the desired Study card and click on the 3-dots button
 2. Click on "Export cMIS"
-3. A zip file will be downloaded to you computer, containing a minimal set of metadata files part of the [SPARC Dataset Structure](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
+3. A zip file will be downloaded to your computer, containing a minimal set of metadata files part of the [SPARC Dataset Structure](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).

 ![image](https://user-images.githubusercontent.com/18575092/267016724-3d4330ca-5e2a-498d-ba8e-7f7d3a59ff84.gif)
 ## Classifiers